 What is the DACB?

-While the growth and character of Christianity in Africa is without historical precedent, information on the major creative and innovative local figures and leaders of this growth—from local evangelists and pastors to nationally known Christian leaders—is sadly lacking from the standard historical and biographical reference works.
+While the growth and character of Christianity in Africa is without historical precedent, information on the major creative and innovative local figures and leaders of this growth—from local evangelists and pastors to nationally known Christian leaders—does not appear in standard historical and biographical reference works on the continent.

-The dictionary will cover the whole field of African Christianity from earliest times to the present and over the entire continent.
-Broadly interconfessional, historically descriptive, and exploiting the full range of oral and written records, the dictionary will be produced in English, and ultimately in French, Portuguese, and Swahili.
+The Dictionary covers the whole field of African Christianity from earliest times to the present and over the entire continent.
+Broadly interconfessional, historically descriptive, and exploiting the full range of oral and written records, the primary language of the Dictionary is English, with growing numbers of entries in the other major lingua franca of African universities: French, Portuguese, and Swahili.

-The dictionary is intended to stimulate local data gathering and input.
+The Dictionary stimulates local data gathering and input.
 As a non-proprietary electronic database, it constitutes a uniquely dynamic way to maintain, amend, expand, access, and disseminate information vital to an understanding of African Christianity.
 Being non-proprietary, it is possible for material within it to be freely reproduced locally in printed form.
-Being electronic, the material will be simultaneously accessible to readers around the world.
+Being electronic, the material is simultaneously accessible to readers around the world.